MarcosMasip/Shopping-Cart-Web-App-self-contained/README.md

 Extensibility Paths:
 * Reintroduce discovery (Appendix A) and expand to dynamic scaling.
-* Swap Basic Auth for JWT once auth complexity is desired.
+* Swap Basic Auth (demo) for JWT once auth complexity is desired.
 * Add Actuator + metrics for production readiness.
 * Introduce caching (Redis) for hot catalog reads.